Follow along: IG @birectifier

 Alongside Patrick Neilson in the 1871 edition of The Sugar Cane was this account by an author signed J.S.
-I’m supposed to be putting down my investigations on rum to focus on the Houghton Street Foundry, but I could not resist.

 The J.S. account is of a slightly different perspective, so it may be helpful to comb through it and see how it lines up.
 J.S. seems relatively less focused on rum production and more involved with cane cultivation and sugar production.
 Half of J.S.’s article is about cultivation issues before going into rum production, but I’ll skip that.